TIBCOSoftware/snappydata/docs/kubernetes.md

 ### Statefulsets for Servers, Leaders, and Locators

 [Kubernetes statefulsets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) are used to manage stateful applications.
 Statefulsets provide many benefits such as stable and unique network identifiers, stable persistent storage, ordered deployment and scaling, graceful deletion, and rolling updates.
 SnappyData Helm chart deploys statefulsets for servers, leaders, and locators.
 By default the chart deploys two data servers, one locator, and one leader.
-Upon deletion of the Helm deployment, each pod gracefully terminates the SnappyData process that is running on it.
+Upon deletion of the Helm deployment, each pod gracefully terminates the process that is running on it.

 <a id= services> </a>
 ### Services that Expose External Endpoints